NREL/floris/docs/source/examples/example_0005.rst

 In this example, the FLORIS model is adjusted within the code and provides examples of how to make various adjustments.

-The floris model and interface are initially instantiated as before but then the number of turbines and their locations are changed via the line:
+The floris model and interface are initially instantiated as before, but then the number of turbines and their locations are changed via the line:

 .. code-block:: python3

+    # Assign turbine locations
     fi.reinitialize_flow_field(layout_array=(layout_x, layout_y))

     # Calculate wake
     fi.calculate_wake()

+Note that since changing the turbine layout requires calling the simulation function :py:meth:`Calculate_wake
+<floris.simulation.flow_field.FlowField.reinitialize_flow_field>`,
-Note that since changing the turbine layout requires calling the simulation function :py:meth:`Calculate_wake<floris.simulation.flow_field.FlowField.reinitialize_flow_field>` the interface function to change the layout (as well as wind speed, direction, TI...) is made through this function's wrapper.
+the interface function to change the layout (as well as wind speed, direction, TI...) is made through this function's wrapper.

-The next block cycles through wind speed and wind directions and updates the FLORIS model by first reinitializing the flow field and then recalculating the wakes.
+The next code block cycles through wind speed and wind directions and updates the FLORIS model by first reinitializing the flow field and then recalculating the wakes.

 .. code-block:: python3